-If your dog or cat is found straying, unregistered, out of control or being a nuisance in public, you may be issued with a fine.
+If your dog or cat is found straying, unregistered, or is a nuisance in public, you may be fined.
+You have 28 days to pay.

 - Pay the total amount by the due date

 - Request an internal review of the infringement

 - Request to have the matter determined in the Magistrates Court